| Title: | Bivariate (Two-Dimensional) Confidence Region and Frequency Distribution |

 Ellipses are a more restrictive approach to calculate an empirical bivariate confidence region.
 Smooth polygons make fewer assumptions about how x and y covary.

-functions are closely related.
+The conf2d and freq2d functions are closely related.
 The

-is that it returns a region as a smooth
+advantage of conf2d is that it returns a region as a smooth

-is that it returns a set that
+polygon.
+The advantage of freq2d is that it returns a set that

 is guaranteed to contain the correct proportion of points, even for